The library has microfilm of the following local newspapers:

 The library staff has created an in-house, automated index to the Newport Daily News from mid-1996 to November 2015.
 This index can only be used on library computers in the Adult Reference area.

 - Providence Gazette (1762-1825)

 Newport City Directories

-Historical directories for the City of Newport are shelved in the library’s special collections room and open to anyone for in-house use.
-Though we do not carry a full run, many editions from the nineteenth and twentieth centuries are available.
-Check the catalog record to determine if a specific year is available.
+Historical directories for the City of Newport are shelved in the library’s special collections room and available for in-house use.
+Though we do not have a full run, many editions from the nineteenth and twentieth centuries are available.
+Check the catalog record for a list of our holdings.

 Often overlooked, historical directories are a great resource for historians and genealogists.
-Some of the information they provide:
+The information directories can provide include:

 - A person’s address and occupation